-Uisge Lusach, the uniquely Gaelic gin distiller, asked us to provide product and promotional images taking advantage of the distillery’s home at Isleornsay in Sleat.
-We agreed, looking forward to incorporating the distillery’s wonderful situation into the photographs.
+Uisge Lusach, the uniquely Gaelic gin distiller, asked us to provide product and promotional images taking advantage of the distillery’s distinctly photogenic home at Isleornsay in Sleat.
+We looked forward to incorporating the distillery’s wonderful situation into the photographs.

 Not being a gin drinker myself I was unaware of a contention within the gin community – lemon, orange or lime?
 Which citrus fruit slice is best with gin?

 This conundrum was solved by going with the obvious answer.
-Whoever signs the cheque gets to choose.
+Whoever signs the cheques gets to choose.
 So we went with lime first.